open-resources/dash_curriculum/_sources/part4/chapter13.md

-# Chapter 13: Improving app performance
+# Chapter 13: Improving App Performance

 ## What you will learn